THERAPEUTIC BODY WORK

 I may work with you standing, seated, lying on your sides, stomach, or back; and I may ask you to walk during your session, to integrate the work being done.

-Session are received while clothed, and no oils/lotions are used.
+Sessions are received while clothed, and no oils/lotions are used.

 Zero Balancing works with key foundation and semi-foundation joints, assessing energy flow across the joints.
 The work we do at these joints quickly promotes release of restrictions, both at joints and in musculature.
 Release from pain, and increased freedom, ease in use, and range of motion, follow.
 Developed by an osteopath/acupuncturist, Zero Balancing works very gently yet very deeply.
 Because Zero Balancing contacts the body "at the level of bone", a gentle contact can have results similar to those of deep tissue work.